AsifAliR/asif-alation/README.md

 3. Install Ansible

 Usually configuration management tool like ansible is installed in the separate instance.
-However for the assignment, you can use one of the two servers provided.
+However for this assignment, you can also use one of the two servers provided or can use local machine.

-Connect to the server using private key created in the prerequisite step.
-You can use any one of two aws_instance_dns we noted in the step 2.
-Username (default) is ubuntu.
+Connect to any one aws instance using private key created in the prerequisite step.
+You can use any one of two aws_instance_dns we noted in the step 2 or use local machine.
+Username (default) of aws instance is ubuntu.

+Install ansible using commands below

 ```
 sudo apt-get -y update